supratikchatterjee16/academia/technology/information_and_communication_technologies/data_science/data_visualization/index.md

 # Data Visualization

-Color Theory

-Shape is less powerful than color.
+> Color Theory: Shape is less powerful than color.

 Edward Tufte principles :
 1. Chartjunk
+    * Reduce junk in a graph

 2. Data-ink/Data-ink ratio
+    * A large share of ink on a graphic should present data-information, the ink changing as the data change.
+    * Data-ink is the non-erasable core of graphic, the non-redundant ink arranged in response to variations in the number represented.
+    * Data-ink ratio : Data-ink/Total-ink used to print the graphic.

 3. Importance of Substance over design

-## Chartjunk
-reduce junk in a graph

-## Data-ink
-A large share of ink on a graphic should present data-information, the ink changing as the data change.
-Data-ink is the non-erasable core of graphic, the non-redundant ink arranged in response to variations in the number represented.

-Data-ink ratio : Data-ink/Total-ink used to print the graphic.

 ## 8 Gestalt principles